-The initial deadline for applications is: Friday, 8th May, 2020
+The initial deadline for applications was: Friday, 8th May, 2020

 Principal interview date: Friday, 12th June (online)

 We welcome further applications and plan to offer further interview opportiunities in the summer.
 If you have any queries, please contact us.

 Update: Applications for the

 CAT Practitioner course 2020

 The 2020 intake will now not commence until Spring 2021 or at the latest, by October 2021.
 If you are interested in applying for a later intake, please contact us.

 Usually on the first day of training each year we have a short Question and Answer session between new trainees and past graduates – you can see some excerpts from those discussions (plus additional information) in the document provided below ‘CAT Q&A FAQs’.
 Please contact us if you have any other queries by clicking on this link.